Green groups sue, say farmers are drying up Great Salt Lake

 The suit filed in Utah state court seeks an injunction that would force state leaders to come up with a comprehensive plan to prevent the lake from drying.

-Last year, state lawmakers did put hundreds of millions of dollars toward conservation and other water saving rules, but the groups say it amounted to "baby steps."
+State lawmakers have recently put hundreds of millions of dollars toward conservation and other water saving rules, but the groups say it amounted to "baby steps."

-A spokesperson at the Utah Governor's office declined to comment on the lawsuit, citing the pending litigation.
+A spokesperson for Utah Governor Spencer Cox declined to comment on the pending litigation.

 "The snowpack that we had this last year that everybody initially thought was going to be the salvation of the lake, it's turned out that's nowhere near enough to save the lake long term," says Brian Moench, president of Utah Physicians for a Healthy Environment, one of five groups which are plaintiffs.